Aidan-Killeen/Final-Year-Project/README.md

 # Final-Year-Project
-The Final Year Project that I made for my Trinity College BA (Hons) in Computer Science
+The Final Year Project that I made for my Trinity College BA (Hons) in Computer Science with Dr Fergal Shevlin as my supervisor

 The Project is in two parts: Dungeon Sprawl, which is an Android App which has basic gameplay, and Dungeon Edit, which is a java program that creates levels for Dungeon Sprawl
 The code for each part of the project is in the Code subfolder, whilst examples of the compiled apps are in the "Compiled Apps" Subfolder